 But Byrne was instead at William Hunter’s new home in Castle Street, waiting to be dissected.

-But soon after this date, things changed and a swift wrap on the knuckles by a forward thinking Magistrate was one thing, but a fine and possible prison sentence was another.
+But soon after this date, things changed and a swift wrap on the knuckles by a forward-thinking Magistrate was one thing, but a fine and a possible prison sentence were another.